IC Markets vs Trading 212 2026

 Dive deeper: Best Forex Trading Apps.

-Comparing market research at IC Markets and Trading 212, IC Markets comes out ahead for built-in tools and daily insights.
-IC Markets provides daily market commentary, plus forex news from top-tier sources like Bloomberg, Reuters, or Dow Jones.
-It also includes Autochartist and Trading Central for technical and fundamental analysis, along with a sentiment tool and an economic calendar.
-Trading 212 also offers premium forex news, a sentiment tool, and an economic calendar, but it does not include Autochartist or Trading Central.
-Neither broker offers TipRanks or Acuity Trading tools.
+When it comes to market research, IC Markets has the edge over Trading 212.
+IC Markets offers daily market commentary, Autochartist tools, Trading Central research, forex news from major sources like Bloomberg and Reuters, a sentiment tool, and an economic calendar.
+Trading 212 also provides forex news, sentiment data, and an economic calendar, but it does not include daily commentary, Autochartist, or Trading Central tools.

 |